CommWebTeam/gen_dw_format/footnote_formatter/README.md

 - The 4th footnote marker in the main body would point to the 3rd footnote text in the bottom module.
 - The 5th footnote marker in the main body would point to the 3rd footnote text in the bottom module.
 - The 10th footnote marker in the main body would point to the 1st footnote text in the bottom module.

+# Implementation details

+The tool formats footnotes using the following steps:

+1. **add_footnotes()** - Extract the lines to check for footnotes on (this is the entire document if the line inputs aren't included).
+2. **replace_footnote_str()** - Count the number of matches for both the top footnote regex and the bottom footnote regex.
+Use the smaller value of the two for the number of footnotes; this means that, for example, if there are 20 top footnotes but only 15 bottom footnotes, only the first 15 top footnotes are used.
+3.  **replace_footnote_str()** - Loop through the list of strings that match the bottom footnote regex, and reformat them to follow WET syntax.
+     - To number them, use the internal counter of the loop (from 1 to the number of footnotes).
+4.  **replace_footnote_str()** - Loop through the list of strings that match the top footnote regex, and reformat them to follow WET syntax.
+    - **get_footnote_nums()** - Number them using the internal counter, starting at 1, and incrementing on values that are not duplicate top footnotes.
+5. **add_footnote_div()** - To fix the incorrect bottom footnote div formatting that Dreamweaver uses, find a div statement whose first item is &lt;dt>Footnote 1&lt;/dt> (indicating the first WET-formatted bottom footnote), and replace it with the opening WET bottom footnote module syntax.
+Then, find the closing div whose last item is &lt;/dd> (indicating a closing WET-formatted bottom footnote), and replace it with the closing WET bottom footnote module syntax.
+6. **add_consecutive_commas()** - Add commas between consecutive top footnotes.
+7. **translate_footnotes()** - If the document language is French, translate footnote structure strings to their French equivalents.
+8. **add_footnotes()** - Replace the original lines in the document with the edited lines.